klldtest/pterodactyl-images/README.md

 NodeJS Image will be included with script from linux-utils, git, php8, python8

 Python Image will be included with script from linux-utils, git, php8

+Lavalink Image will be included with script from linux-utils, git